Dance Across the Night Sky with Cassiopeia the Queen

 The Earth rotates on its axis

 Everything appears to be moving relative to everything else we view as we look outward into space and time, which makes traveling through space and time a hazardous activity at the best of times.
 The universe you’ll experience on your “Journey to the Beginning of Space and Time” isn’t the universe you experience on Earth.
-The relative motions of everything in the universe means we’ll need to explain a few things to you about the way things work in the universe.
-In future articles we’ll talk about the Earth’s rotation and orbit around Sol, and how this affects the planet, we’ll explain the Earth’s motion in the Milky Way Galaxy, and the motion of our solar system in relation to the nearby stars in the night sky.
+The relative motions of everything in the universe mean we’ll need to explain a few things to you about the way things work in the universe.
+In future articles, we’ll talk about the Earth’s rotation and orbit around Sol, and how this affects the planet, we’ll explain the Earth’s motion in the Milky Way Galaxy, and the motion of our solar system in relation to the nearby stars in the night sky.
 This will give you a base upon which to stand as we take you further out into the cosmos to explain the relative universe you’ll experience during your journey.
-Toward this goal we’ll explain the meaning of Einstein’s General and Special Relativity for your trip and the way you’ll experience things during your journey.
+Toward this goal, we’ll explain the meaning of Einstein’s General and Special Relativity for your trip and the way you’ll experience things during your journey.

 A True Pioneer of the Human Journey to the Beginning of Space and Time